ojalaquellueva/nsr/README.md

    * Create admin-level and read-only NSR database users
 3. Copy read-only database config file (db_config-example.php) as db_config.php to location outside the application directory and set the parameters.
 4. Copy write-access database config file (db_configw-example.php) as db_configw.php to location outside the application directory and set the parameters.
-5. Copy parameters file (params.example.php) as params.php to same location (inside the main application directory) and set the parameters.
+5. Copy or rename example parameters file (params.example.php) to params.php to same location (inside the main application directory) and set the parameters.
 6. Prepare NSR database checklist data sources and set database parameters as described in nsr_db/README.md
 7. Build NSR database